A Second Look

 Task: My Hypothesis

-- If you’re satisfied with the broad choice you’ve made, follow the steps identified above, beginning with the topic you’ll be willing to invest 12 weeks researching and writing about.
+- Follow the steps identified above, beginning with a broad topic that interests you enough to invest 12 weeks researching and writing about.
 That will be Step 1.

 - Follow all the steps of the illustration above, refining your topic until it resembles a counterintuitive thesis worthy of Step 6.